adrien-zinger/adrien-zinger.github.io/_posts/2022-07-18-sisters-wedding.md

 pub type Bonus = HashMap<String, u8>;
 ```

 Number of people in the population.
-I Don't need many, 100 is more
+I Don't need much, 100 is more
 than enough.
-If we want a better result we prefer to increase the number of
+If we want a better result, we prefer to increase the number of
 generations.

 ```rust